 Today, The Pocantico Center is the community-facing extension of the Rockefeller Brothers Fund’s philanthropic mission to advance social change that contributes to a more just, sustainable, and peaceful world.
-Through a robust slate of programming—including conferences for nonprofit and policy leaders, artist residencies, tours, performances, and educational programs for the community—Pocantico continues to bring together people from near and far to learn, share, and imagine a better future.
+Through a robust slate of programming—including conferences for nonprofit and policy leaders, artist residencies, tours, performances and exhibitions, and educational programs for the community—Pocantico continues to bring together people from near and far to learn, share, and imagine a better future.

 The Rockefeller Brothers Fund acknowledges the exclusions and erasures of many Indigenous peoples, including those on whose land our institution is located.
 The Pocantico Center rests in Lenapehoking, unceded land of the native Lenape people, which spreads from northern Delaware to the lower Hudson River Valley.
 “Pocantico” is an Algonquin word meaning “stream between two hills,” referring to a nine-mile-long tributary that flows from Echo Lake to the Hudson River.

 We honor the Lenape—past, present, and future—in gratitude and appreciation for their stewardship of this land for generations.